v-finance/cross-python/README.md

  - host machine is the machine on which the compiled binary will run.

- - target machine is the machine on which the compiled binary's output will run, only meaningful if the program produces machine-specific output.
+ - target machine is the machine on which the compiled binary's output will run.
+   Only meaningful if the program produces machine-specific output.

 # Cross compiling